 These doors vertically move upward via a rolling system into the garage roof.
-They are recommended for non-spacious garage area since they space-saving and do not consume the front space when they open.
-These types of door are often automated using a remote control.
-Examples of roll-up garage doors include the overhead doors, sectional doors and the roller door.
+They are recommended for non-spacious garage areas since they are space-saving and do not consume the front space when they open.
+These types of doors are often automated using a remote control.
+Examples of roll-up garage doors include overhead doors, sectional doors, and roller doors.

 You can tell the value of a home by the type of panel the garage door is made of.
-The most popular materials used for garage doors include wood, PVC or vinyl and steel.
+The most popular materials used for garage doors include wood, PVC or vinyl, and steel.
 The most popular of all are the Steel garage doors since they are somewhat easy to maintain.
-The disadvantages, however, is that you may need to insulate more as steel does not insulate well and besides, they dent easily.
+The disadvantage, however, is that you may need to insulate more as steel does not insulate well, and besides, they dent easily.

 The second type of garage door is vinyl.
-They are light, virtually rust-free and don’t easily dent like steel.
+They are light, virtually rust-free, and don’t easily dent like steel.
 You also do not need an expensive door opener motor train set.
 In fact, some even choose to have such doors open manually.
-Its lightness can be a disadvantage since they can be easily broken.
+Its lightness can be a disadvantage since it can be easily broken.
 Unlike steel doors, they offer less resistance when forced open.